 This flexibility makes things much easier for customers to buy from you and inevitably increases sales.

-You don’t need to choose between having an eCommerce or a physical store.
+You don’t need to choose between having an ecommerce store or a physical shop.
 You can combine both to maximize your sales and deliver the best experience for your customers.

 By visiting you in-store they will be able to see, try and experience your products in real life which will also help them make a better choice.